Johnathan Joseph: 2013 season

-During the off-season, Joseph had surgery to repair two sports hernias he had endured through the year before and attributed the defensive passing game falling to 16th in 2012 to multiple hamstring, groin, and hernia injuries.
+During the offseason, Joseph had surgery to repair two sports hernias he had endured through the year before and attributed the defensive passing game falling to 16th in 2012 to multiple hamstring, groin, and hernia injuries.
 He entered training camp at 100%.

 Joseph started the season-opener against the San Diego Chargers and made two solo tackles and two pass deflections in a 31–28 victory.
 In Week 3, he made two solo tackles, three pass deflections, and intercepted Russell Wilson for his first pick of the season in a 23–20 loss to the Seattle Seahawks.
 On December 13, 2013, Joseph made a season-high nine combined tackles, a pass deflection, and intercepted Andrew Luck in a 25–3 loss to the Indianapolis Colts.
 Joseph had a surgery in December to repair a torn ligament in his toe.

 Joseph finished the season with a combined 47 tackles (43 solo), 16 pass deflections, and three interceptions in 15 games and starts.
 The Texans finished the season with a 2–14 record and head coach Gary Kubiak was fired after Week 15.
 Football Outsiders ranked him fifth among qualified corners with a 63% success rate.